rastabda22/rastabda22/doc/Issues.md

 #### python3-exif not present in debian Jessie, still stuck with python2

 Due to a bug in PIL `_getexif()`,  since version 3.4beta9 `exifread` (`python3-exifread` package in `debian`) and `exiftool` are used too in order to get the exif metadata from the photos.
 However, `python3-exifread` is not packaged for `debian jessie`, so we must stick on python2 for the scanner: if you have been able to install `exifread` for python3, simply change "python2" to "python3" in the first line of `scanner/main.py`.

+#### Scanner abort with error message `python2: tif_ojpeg.c:899: OJPEGPostDecode: Assertion `sp->libjpeg_session_active!=0' failed.`

+This is again a bug in pillow: https://github.com/python-pillow/Pillow/issues/671 It happens when the scanner processes some /old/ TIFF files.
+In my case, this happens with files created by a Xerox scanner-copier, when creating digital version of old photos.
+A way to bypass it is to recreate the TIFF files.
+First, to identify the culprit files, you can change MyPhotoShare logging level `max_verbose = 5` in `/etc/myphotoshare/myphotoshare.conf`.
+Then open the file in GIMP and save it.
+GIMP will complain while opening the TIFF file with a message "Depreciated and troublesome old-style JPEG compression mode, please convert to new stylex JPEG compression and notify vendor of writing software".